GiggleLiu/ScientificComputingForPhysicists/contents/index.md

 make build
 make serve
 ```
+When you add new sections to the book, don't forget to edit the `config.toml` file.
 For more information about the `Books.jl`, see <https://huijzer.xyz/Books.jl/>.

-The source for this template can be found at <https://github.com/GiggleLiu/ScientificComputingForPhysicists>.
+The source code for this template can be found at <https://github.com/GiggleLiu/ScientificComputingForPhysicists>.